-Typically, debts lower than $1000 generally does not require a customized collection approach.
-Bigger the debt, higher is the need for a customized approach.
+Debts lower than $1000 generally do not require a customized collection approach.
+Bigger the debt, higher is the need for a well thought out customized approach.
 Some services are flat fee based while others are percentage based?
-Here are some examples of services which collection agencies offer.
+Here are some examples of services that collection agencies offer.

-a) Written Demands: These are collection letters and cost about $15 for 5 letters.
+a) Written Demands: These are collection demands/letters and cost about $15 for 5 letters.
 Do they offer pre-collections as well? ( in pre-collections, demands are made under your name instead of the agency.)

-c) Legal suit: This is also percent based collection and is suitable for larger outstanding debts only.
+c) Legal suit: This is also a contingency based collection and is suitable for larger outstanding debts only.
 An agency may charge between 10% to 50% commission for legal collections.
 Some collection agencies have tiered contingency rates based on size and age of the account.

-Lookout for savings: Make sure to fully understand the fee structure of the collection agency.
-One collection agency may charge 40% for a service; however a similar agency may charge you 25% for the same service.
+Look out for savings: Make sure to fully understand the fee structure of the collection agency.
+One collection agency may charge 40% for service; however, a similar agency may charge you 25% for the same service.

 10. Skip tracing services – Did your debtor move?
 Locate him!

 Skip tracing is a service which allows a collection agency to try to locate a debtor if their contact information (address/phone) has changed.
 Unable to locate a debtor is a fairly common scenario, therefore using skip tracing to find debtors latest whereabouts is an important part of collections.
 [See our detailed article here on Skip Tracing]

 11. Background check on debt collectors?

-A collection agency should check that the sensitive data of their clients is not handed over to those debt collectors who have a criminal background.
+A collection agency should check that the sensitive data of their clients are not handed over to those debt collectors who have a criminal background.
 Your reputation is very important, and you want to ensure that the debt collector is not prone to use collection methods that harm your reputation.

 12. Credit Bureau reporting an option or not?

-Many collection agencies do not report noncollectable debt to the credit bureaus.
+Many collection agencies do not report the noncollectable debt to the credit bureaus.
 During a collections call, if a debtor asks the collector “Will you report this to Credit Bureaus if I do not pay”, or “Will this appear on my Credit History?”.
-If collector says “NO”, the debtor is less likely to pay.
+If the collector says “NO”, the debtor is less likely to pay.